-Many introverts naturally see the world in terms of story and symbol, making them naturally gifted writers.
+Many introverts see the world in terms of story and symbol, making them naturally gifted writers.

 Sure, some of the literary greats are extroverts, such as Ernest Hemingway, Kurt Vonnegut, Anaïs Nin, and Mark Twain, who are all considered to have been more “outgoing” personalities.
 However, many writers self-identify as introverts, such as J.K.
-Rowling and John Green.
-Other famous introverted writers are thought to include Agatha Christie, Charlotte Brontë, Edgar Allan Poe, William Shakespeare, Homer, Jane Austen, C.S.
+Rowling and John Green; other famous introverted writers are thought to include Agatha Christie, Charlotte Brontë, Edgar Allan Poe, William Shakespeare, Homer, Jane Austen, C.S.
 Lewis, George R.R.
 Martin, Ayn Rand, and… the list goes on and on.

-In other words, writing allows introverts to share their insights with others — something we rarely get to do in casual conversation.
+In other words, writing allows introverts to share their unique insights, ideas, and observations with others — something we don’t get to do in a casual conversation about the weather.

-Here are three reasons many introverts make great writers:
+So, in my opinion, here are three reasons introverts make the best writers:

 1. Good writing is good thinking.
 And who thinks more than introverts?

-Both of these tendencies can be strengths in different situations.
-But it’s no surprise that introverts get a boost in the writing department.
-After all, you have to chew on something quite a bit before you can extract an insight or create something new.
+Both looking within and looking out can be strengths in different situations, but when it comes to writing, introverts shine.
+After all, you have to chew on an idea or experience quite a bit before you can extract an insight or create something brand new from it.

-It not only takes solitude to write the book, but also to create the book inside your head.
-“While extroverts might naturally reach for other people or external activities to relieve boredom,” Sapala said, “introverts more often than not seek a physical refuge where they can be alone and spend time inside their own heads.”
+As I’ve said, introverts love their alone time, and it takes solitude — not a committee — to write a book.
+“While extroverts might naturally reach for other people or external activities to relieve boredom,” Sapala told me, “introverts more often than not seek a physical refuge where they can be alone and spend time inside their own heads.”

 3. We’re keen observers of people, places, and details, which makes our writing rich.

-You can usually tell if someone is an introvert by looking at how they react around a crowd.
-If they hang back, just watching, or if they let others do most of the talking, they’re probably an introvert.
+You can usually tell if someone is an introvert by looking at how they react to a crowd.
+If they hang back, just watching, or if they let others take the lead and do most of the talking, they’re probably an introvert.

 All that listening and observing comes in handy when we write.
-An overheard conversation becomes the basis of a character in our book.
+An overheard conversation can become the basis of a character in our book.
 The details we notice about a place form the backbone of our story’s setting.
-An observation raises a question in our mind, causing us to dive deep into research to find the answer.
+An observation raises a question in our minds, causing us to dive deeper in search of an answer.

 Join the introvert revolution.
 One email, every Friday.
 The best introvert articles.
 Subscribe here.